Kscl1/globulhub-python-project/globalhubproject/README.md

  + Also our program stores the information datas.
 This is how our order looks in the csv file.
    <img src= "./images/final.png">

  + Last but not least, on our menu we have our pizzas and sauces.
-You can see the descriptions and prices of the pizzas and the prices of the sauces on the pop-up message if you press the buttons you want!
+You can see the descriptions and prices of the pizzas and the prices of the sauces on a pop-up message if you press the buttons you want!
    <p align="middle">
       <img src= "./images/menu_pizza.png" width =450 height=320>
       <img src= "./images/menu_sauce.png" width =450 height=320>